-- Add 3 tablespoons of cold water and using a medium heat setting, bring to a simmer.
+- Add 3 tablespoons of cold water and set on the hob over medium heat and bring to a simmer, stirring.

 - Allow to simmer, stirring occasionally until the fruit has cooked through and is soft enough to crush with the back of the spoon.

-- Continue to stir turning the heat down to a low simmer, so that it is effectively steaming under the ingredients.
-It is essential not to be tempted to turn the heat up and to be really patient with the cooking process or you will scramble the egg.
+- Now turn the heat down to a low simmer and continue to stir, so that the steam under the ingredients is effectively cooking them very slowly.
+STIR CONTINUALLY.
+Do NOT turn up the heat and be really patient with the cooking process or you will scramble the egg.

-- Keep stirring until the butter melts and the mixture thickens into a custard consistency which thickly coats the back of the spoon.
-(This may take 15+ minutes, so be really patient)
+- Keep stirring until the butter melts and the mixture thickens into a custard consistency which coats the back of the spoon and holds its thickness.
+This may take 15+ minutes.

-- Pour into your sterile, warm jars and seal with lids immediately, before allowing to cool.
-Store in the fridge when cold.
+- Once cooked, pour the curd into your sterile, warm jars and seal with lids immediately.
+Set aside to cool.